 Best friends Mora and González have been to the Olympic city of Lillehammer for work.
 During their four day visit, they also seized the opportunity to discover Norwegian nature and the nearby capital, Oslo.

 Belgian small school teachers Delfien Cocquyt and Fien Sinove from Gent are best friends.
 The devote travellers finance frequent exotic vacations with weekend babysitting.

 The Royle family from Glasgow in Scotland is a happy gang consisting of parents Jacob and Lis, and children Ida (4) and Alva (2, not present here).
 He is an oceanographer and she works as a windpark developer.
 These outdoor enthusiasts go to Norway as often as they can.

 Outdoor enthusiast Gabriel Reboul from Aix-en-Provence in the south of France is running a salad bar.
 Green thinking is one of Norway’s forces, according to this snowboarder who has quickly become a free spirit addict to the relaxed Norwegian way of life.

 To a lot of people Scandinavia is somewhere on the opposite side of the earth.
 This year exchange student Liu Ai Yin from Taipei in Taiwan is reading economics at The University of Helsinki in Finland.
 She had the idea to bring over some of her Taiwanese family members for a fun holiday in Norway.

-Read about what tourists think of Norway, the people, the food and the various attractions this country has to offer.
+See what our visitors think of Norway, the people, the food and the attractions this country has to offer.